Hakkology/Hakkology/README.md

 ------------------------------
 - 👀 I’m learning and improving in Software/Game Development with C#/C++/Rust...
 - 💞️ I’m looking to collaborate on game/software development projects...
-- 💫 Currently invoived with the game development team for <a href = "https://www.ibrightgames.com/">IBrightGames</a> , contributing as a game developer.
 - 📫 You may reach me through this mail address: yildizhakan88@gmail.com...
 - 📄 Check out my CV for more details about my skills and experiences. <a href="https://flowcv.com/resume/9lsewnarv5"><i class="fa fa-file-text-o" aria-hidden="true"></i> Download My CV</a>